Pad Abort-1

-The PA-1 Test took place at the U.S. Army's White Sands Missile Range in New Mexico.
+The PA-1 test took place on 6 May 2010 at the U.S. Army's White Sands Missile Range in New Mexico.
+It was also the final flight done under the auspice of the Constellation program before it was cancelled.

 Spacecraft location

 The Orion capsule used in the test is on display at the Virginia Air and Space Center in Hampton, Virginia.